 Guidelines for general submission can be found below

-If you have any comments and want to get in touch, let us know via email@example.com
+If you have any queries, comments or just want to get in touch, let us know via email@example.com

 Submitting to Pree

 Pree will only accept works during our Submission window, and this will be in response to a call for submissions.
 As a general guide, take a look at the following criteria and keep an eye out for the next Call For Submission.